fabianmax/car-classification/blog/Blog_Part_2_Deploying_TensorFlow_Models_in_Docker_using_TensorFlow_Serving.md

 (TODO: update filename to an up to date one and upload that one model to git)

 Instead of mounting the model from our local disk using the `-v` flag in the docker command, we could also copy the model into the docker image, so the model could be served simply by running a container and specifying the port assignments.
 It is important to note that, in this case, the model needs to be saved using the folder structure `folderpath/<model name>/1`, as explained above.
 If this is not the case, TensorFlow Serving will not find the model.
 We will not go into further detail here.
-For a guide, we refer to [this guide](https://www.tensorflow.org/tfx/serving/docker#creating_your_own_serving_image) on the TensorFlow website.
+If you are interested in deploying your models in this way, we refer to [this guide](https://www.tensorflow.org/tfx/serving/docker#creating_your_own_serving_image) on the TensorFlow website.

 ### REST Request

 Since the model is now served and ready to use, we need a way to interact with it.
 TensorFlow Serving provides two options to send requests to the server: [gRCP](https://grpc.io/) and REST API, both exposed at different ports.
 In the following code example, we will use REST to query the model.

 First, we load an image from the disk for which we want a prediction.
-This can be done using the `image` function from TensorFlow.
-Next, we convert the image to an numpy array using the `img_to_array`-method.
+This can be done using TensorFlow's `image` module.
+Next, we convert the image to a numpy array using the `img_to_array`-method.
 The next and final step is very important: since we preprocessed the training image before we trained our model (e.g. normalization), we need to apply the same transformation on image we want to predict.
 The handy `preprocess_input` function makes sure that all necessary transformations are applied to our image.

 ```python
 from tensorflow.keras.preprocessing import image